 The following are examples of unacceptable work samples:

-- Sectarian (religious) work samples are never allowed.
+- Sectarian (religious) work samples are not allowed.
 This includes work samples with references to scripture on the page or religious references in the body of the work.
 Whiting-out the religious references not acceptable.
 Work samples applying to studies of world religions or comparative religion ARE acceptable.

 - Student work written on scraps of paper, napkins, etc.